Super

 visual overhaul of HD Remix didn't translate without imperfections.
 The fact

-that these huge character sprites keep the same amount of frames of animation as
+that the massive 2D character sprites keep the same amount of frames of animation as

-the originals (which are 17 years old), oftentimes makes them appear awkwardly
+the originals (which are 17 years old), often makes them appear "jittery" and choppy.

 After being spoiled with the amazing fluidity of the Street Fighter III